 The worst L-410 disaster happened in Russia on August 26, 1993, when Sakha Avia Flight 301 between Kutana to Aldan via Uchur crashed on approach to Alden Airport in the Sakha Republic.
 The plane stalled on the final approach killing all 24 passengers and crew.
 A subsequent investigation into the incident revealed that the aircraft was overloaded, moving the center of gravity to the rear.

 The second deadliest crash involving a Let-410 Turbolet occurred on the evening of August 24, 2003, when Tropical Airways flight 1301 was flying from Cap-Haïtien International Airport (CAP) to Port-de-Paix Airport (PAX).
 The aircraft had just taken off when the control tower noticed an open cargo door.
 After informing the pilots, permission was given to them to return to CAP.
-Yet, the plane did not make it crashing in a sugarcane field two kilometers (1.24 miles) short of the runway, causing fatalities to all 19 passengers and two crew.
+Yet, the plane did not make it, crashing in a sugarcane field two kilometers (1.24 miles) short of the runway, causing the fatalities of all 19 passengers and two crew.

 Haitian investigators listed the accident as being a stall during the approach phase while on the downwind leg caused by the loss of visual meteorological conditions (VMC) at low altitude.
-Most of the accidents have been put down to pilot error with many occurring prior to 2013 when the aircraft did not have a simulator available for training; the L-410 UVP-E and the new NG version have an excellent safety rating.
+Most of the accidents have been put down to pilot error, with many occurring prior to 2013 when the aircraft did not have a simulator available for training.
+The L-410 UVP-E and the new NG version have an excellent safety rating.